scarar/Laravel-Personal-Blog-PHP/README.md

 3. Follow the on-screen instructions

 That's it!
-The installer will guide you through the rest.
+The installer will guide you through:
+- Choosing your database (SQLite, MySQL, or PostgreSQL)
+- Setting up your domain
+- Configuring HTTPS/SSL
+- Setting proper permissions
+- Optimizing for production

 ## Features